 4 Ways to Sneak in a Workout at Work

 You’re too busy.
 You’re in a groove.
 You’re in a meeting.
 There are a hundred reasons it’s hard to be active at work.
 But while you’re hard at work, your veins are, too.
 And they need a break every 30 minutes or so.
 Give them relief by sprinkling these little workouts throughout your day:

 - Walking — Take the stairs.
 Park further away.
 Hold a walking meeting.
-Ask a question in-person instead of over chat, phone or email.
+Ask a question on-the-go instead of over chat or email.
 There are many ways to work some walking into your day to keep your legs moving.
 Make a habit of them all!

 - Toe raises — Raise up on on the balls of your feet.
 Lower yourself back down.
 Repeat again and again.
 Toe raises strengthen your calves, which act as the pump for the veins in your lower legs.
-This is an easy, unnoticeable exercise you can do while standing at your desk or waiting outside a meeting room.
+This is an easy, unnoticeable exercise you can do while standing at your desk or waiting for a meeting to begin.

 - Yoga — Strike a tree pose.
 Do a desk plank.
 Put ankle to knee.
 Find simple yoga moves you can do at your desk to keep your blood moving.
 Chair yoga is a gentle style developed specifically for people who need to stretch from a chair or supported by one.

 - Biking — Or at least pretending to.
 Pedal your feet under your desk.
 Go forward and backward to loosen up your legs.
 You can even buy special under-the-desk pedals to mimic the real thing.

 You don’t have to spend a long time exercising.
 Just a minute or two to get your blood flowing will do.
 If you have trouble working even these simple workouts in, try flexing your thigh and calf muscles for a more manual pumping.
 Or raising your knees and wiggling your toes to increase blood flow.